 Hashing and encryption, are they the same?

 Hashing is a one-way function that outputs a fixed-length string, where it’s impossible to decipher back into the original input.
-Encryption is a reversible process used to scramble data so that unauthorised users can’t read it.
+Encryption is a reversible process that scrambles data so unauthorised users can’t read it.
 So, if you’re looking for a way to keep your passwords safe and secure, look no further than hashing!
 But there is a slight catch here that relates to the term salting.
-We will dig into these terminologies, examples and the difference between hashing and encryption and salting in this blog.
+This blog will dig into these terminologies, examples, and the difference between hashing, encryption, and salting.

-Hashing and encryption are two terminologies used widely and interchangeably in the IT world.
-However, that is incorrect as encryption and hashing are two very different but relatable concepts.
+Hashing and encryption are two terminologies used widely and interchangeably in IT.
+However, that is incorrect, as encryption and hashing are two very different but relatable concepts.
 They cannot be used as an alternative because they are used to achieve other goals.
 In a nutshell, hashing usually deals with data integrity, whereas encryption focuses on data confidentiality.

-This article will discuss what hashing and encryption are, their common usage, and how they differ from each other.
+This article will discuss what hashing and encryption are, their common usage, and how they differ.

 What is hashing in cybersecurity?

-Hashing uses mathematical algorithms called a hash function that calculates a fixed-size resulting string (called a hash) from the input string supplied to it.
-The size of the input string can vary to any size, but the resulting hash will always be of a fixed size.
-Hashes can therefore be considered a condensed summary of the input string.
+Hashing uses mathematical algorithms called a hash function that calculates a fixed-size resulting string (called a hash) from the supplied input string.
+The input string size can vary to any size, but the resulting hash will always be of a fixed size.
+Hashes can therefore be considered a condensed summary of the input string.hashing encryption

-A good hashing algorithm displays an avalanche effect; even if a single bit or character of the input changed, the resultant hash would change completely.
+A good hashing algorithm displays an avalanche effect; even if the input’s single bit or character changed, the resultant hash would change completely.
 If a hash function does not exhibit this characteristic, it is said to have inadequate randomisation and can be exploited by attackers.

-In cyber security, hashing is used to store sensitive data, help with authentication mechanisms, and check data integrity (i.e., check if data has changed or not).
+In cyber security, hashing is used to store sensitive data, help with authentication mechanisms, and check data integrity (i.e., whether data has changed).
 For example, if a company’s databases are breached and stored data in a readable format (clear-text), the information falls into the wrong hands for further misuse.
-But if stored data were in a hashed form, then the values would be useless to the attackers.
+But if stored data were in a hashed form, the values would be useless to the attackers.

 Features of hash functions